HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 :::

 #### Get the Windows OS version through the Control Panel
-Open [Control Panel], go to [System and Security], and then select System to retrieve relevant information.
+Open [Control Panel], go to [System and Security], and then select the system to retrieve relevant information.
 ![agent-pre-settings-14.png](./images/agent-pre-settings-14.png)

 #### Get the Windows OS version through the CMD